Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 Even experienced athletes sometimes make mistakes when choosing protein:

-• Trusting loud promises.
-Some manufacturers exaggerate the effects of using their product.
-Always check the composition.
+• Don't rely on grandiose promises.
+Some manufacturers exaggerate the effects of their products.
+Always check the ingredients.

 • Ignoring expiration dates.
-Expired supplements may lose their properties or even become harmful.
+Expired supplements can lose their potency or even become harmful.

-• Purchase without taking into account allergies and restrictions.
-If you have lactose intolerance or allergy to soy, make sure that the composition does not include these components.
+• Purchase without regard to allergies and restrictions.
+If you have lactose intolerance or a soy allergy, please make sure the ingredients do not include these ingredients.

-Buying protein is an investment in your health and athletic performance.
-Therefore, choose the product responsibly, taking into account your goals, budget, and body characteristics.
+Purchasing protein is an investment in your health and athletic performance.
+Therefore, choose your product responsibly, considering your goals, budget, and body characteristics.

 8. Scientific research on proteins

-Protein has been the subject of much scientific research because it plays a key role in maintaining health and achieving athletic performance.
-Let's look at the most important findings of scientists about protein and its impact on the body.
+Protein has been the subject of numerous scientific studies because it plays a key role in maintaining health and achieving athletic performance.
+Let's look at the most important scientific findings about protein and its effects on the body.

 One of the most studied topics is the effect of protein on muscle growth.
-According to research published in the Journal of the International Society of Sports Nutrition, consuming protein after training significantly increases muscle protein synthesis.
-This is especially true for strength sports.
+According to research published in the Journal of the International Society of Sports Nutrition, consuming protein after exercise significantly increases muscle protein synthesis.
+This is especially relevant for strength sports.

-A meta-analysis of 49 studies found that taking 20–30 g of protein after exercise increased muscle mass and strength gains by 10–15% compared to groups that did not take supplements, supporting the effectiveness of protein supplementation in sports nutrition.
+A meta-analysis of 49 studies found that consuming 20–30 g of protein post-workout increased muscle mass and strength gains by 10–15% compared to groups that did not consume supplements.
+This confirms the effectiveness of protein supplementation in sports nutrition.

 Protein and weight loss

-High-protein diets have proven to be effective for weight control.
+High-protein diets have proven effective for weight management.
 Protein increases feelings of satiety, which helps prevent overeating.
-Research published in the journal *Obesity Reviews* showed that increasing the proportion of protein in the diet by 15-20% reduces the number of calories consumed and promotes faster weight loss.
+Research published in the journal *Obesity Reviews* showed that increasing protein in the diet by 15–20% reduces calorie intake and promotes faster weight loss.

-In addition to athletic performance, protein has a positive effect on overall health:
+In addition to athletic performance, protein has a positive impact on overall health:

 • Bones: Protein maintains bone mineral density, preventing osteoporosis.